-Defendant was subsequently sentenced on January 30, 2012, to an aggregate sentence of not less than two hundred sixteen months nor more than four hundred thirty-two months of incarceration in a state correctional facility.
-In his postsentence motion, now before us, Defendant seeks a new trial, a judgment of acquittal, an arrest of judgment, and/or а modification of sentence.
+Defendant was subsequently sentenced on January 30, 2012, to an aggregate sentence of not less than two hundred sixteen months four hundred thirty-two months nor more than of incarceration in a state correctional facility.
+In his postsentence motion, now before us, Defendant seeks a new trial, a judgment of acquittal, an arrest of judgment, and/or a modification of sentence.
 Following a review of the record, we deny all of Defendant's requests.